jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 > [Just-in-time learning](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) about specific languages and frameworks and libraries

-> Ahead-of-time learning about basic principles and practices in software development
+> Ahead-of-time learning about basic principles and practices in software development, and about [programming in general](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 I hope that kind of learning philosophy is okay with you. :smile:

+When I will be hired in your company, I will spend the first few weeks concentrating on learning about the specific frameworks and libraries that you are using, and also learning about the domain of the business that the software is being built for.

+When I already get comfortable with the specific frameworks and libraries being used in the project, I will move again into [learning about programming _in general_.](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 <!--